What is a derivative?

 y = 1 - cos(t)

-In this, the parameter t is the abscissa [x-coordinate] of the center of the wheel.
+The parameter t is the abscissa of the wheel's center.

 In the first revolution of the wheel (one arch of the cycloid),